szinn/k8s-homelab/README.md

 This is my mono repo for my home infrastructure.
 It's based on the template at [k8s-at-home/template-cluster-k3](https://github.com/k8s-at-home/template-cluster-k3s) as well as many of the exemplar repos at [k8s-at-home/awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes).

-It follows the concept of Infrastructure as Code and by using tools such as [Ansible](https://www.ansible.com/), [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate), [go-task](https://github.com/go-task/task) and shell scripts, creates a reproducible, mostly self-managing implementation.
+It follows the concept of Infrastructure as Code and by using tools such [Flux](https://github.com/fluxcd/flux2), [Renovate](https://github.com/renovatebot/renovate), [go-task](https://github.com/go-task/task) and shell scripts, creates a reproducible, mostly self-managing implementation.

 My original implementation was running on the Ryzen using custom shell scripts and 35+ docker containers managed by hand.
 Any upgrades, system resets, etc, all had to be manually resolved.